In this article

 Underwriters may also look at your financial details, such as your credit or debt profile.
 This is especially true for companies offering the potential for you to get covered instantly, without underwriter review.
 If they’re looking for ways to approve you on the spot, they may look at and rely more heavily on non-medical information, such as public records, motor vehicle records and credit attributes because they can also indicate a higher risk of mortality.

 Actuarial tables might also classify people into different risk groups based on body mass index (BMI).
-For instance, even if you don’t currently have health problems related to obesity, a higher BMI might indicate the future likelihood of things like high cholesterol, high blood pressure and diabetes.
+Even if you don’t currently have health problems, underwriters’ actuarial tables may factor in statistical data on lifetime risk of conditions like high cholesterol, high blood pressure and diabetes.

 These tables are guidelines, so they’re used in concert with all of the other factors underwriters consider.